School of Health Professions

 Content

-Stage one, carried out by the PA Program Admissions Office, involves an administrative review of each application to determine if all required documents have been received by the Aug 1 deadline and that each applicant has attained the minimum grade point averages.
-Applications passing the first stage of review are entered into the online Screening Portal and made available for review by members of the PA Program Admissions Committee.
-Those applications that fail to meet the stated minimums, submit the required documents by the published Aug.
-1 deadline, pay the supplemental application fee, or are unable to complete the course prerequisites by end of the spring semester of the year of enrollment are eliminated from further consideration.
+Stage one, carried out by the PA Program Admissions Office, involves an administrative review of each application to determine if the application is verified by CASPA and all required documents have been received by the Aug.
+1 deadline and that each applicant has met the minimum grade point averages.
+Applications passing the first stage of review are made available for review by members of the PA Program Admissions Committee.
+Those whose applications do NOT meet the stated minimum requirements (receipt of all required documents by CASPA, application verified by CASPA, BCM supplemental application fee received, GPA minimum standards met) by the published August 1 deadline will be eliminated from further consideration.

 Heading